svivian/sv-tabs-js/README.md

 The first tab in the list will automatically be set to be active initially.
 However, it's recommended to add the "active" class to the HTML if possible (tab and panel), to avoid "FOUT" (Flash Of *Unactivated Tabs*).

 The panels can appear in any order in the source (although this is not recommended).
 The anchor will show the tab with the corresponding ID, wherever it is.

-The CSS is generated from the Sass file `src/svtabs.scss`.
-Several variables are defined which can be overridden if importing the Sass file.